ministryofjustice/technical-risk-measures/README.md

 This should be owned at the team level if possible, by a technical architect or equivalent.

-It should be updated on a quarterly basis - even if that is to say nothing has changed.
+It should be updated on at least a quarterly basis - even if that is to say nothing has changed.

 The criteria are a series of questions, the answers to which drive a red/amber/green status for the overall category.
 The google sheets we are currently using simplfy this process.